 We understand that everyone makes mistakes in life and nobody is perfect.
 We are looking for candidates who exemplify integrity and positive character traits, honesty being at the forefront.
 The best choice to make in participating in the selection process is to be honest with all of your answers.
 Issues in your background that arise through your honesty would likely be discovered anyway.
 They will be examined on a case-by-case basis.
-Not everything that you’ve done will necessarily disqualify you from the selection process, unless it is discovered that you withheld, misrepresented or falsified information.
+Not everything that you’ve done will necessarily disqualify you from the selection process unless it’s found that you withheld, misrepresented or falsified information.

 8. Polygraph Examination:

-Applicants being considered for employment will undergo a polygraph examination.
-You will be contacted by the company that conducts the examination to schedule your polygraph.
+Applicants considered for employment will undergo a polygraph examination.
+The company that conducts the examination will contact you to schedule your polygraph.
 You will then receive a “Polygraph Pre-Screening” packet in the mail.
-This packet must be filled out prior to your scheduled examination.
+This document must be filled out before your scheduled examination.

 The “Polygraph Pre-Screening” packet is an extensive list of questions that examine several aspects of your background.
 Some questions may seem intrusive, and may even make you feel uncomfortable.
 It is normal to feel that way.
 Answer the questions truthfully though.
 You will have an opportunity to explain your answers before the actual polygraph examination.

 The purpose of this examination is to solidify the integrity of the selection process.
-It’s done to ensure that potential candidates are being truthful with information they’ve supplied on hiring documents, and to ensure they are not withholding information that may not be discovered by conventional methods of investigation (e.g. undetected criminal activity).
-Any detected deception during the actual examination, or any attempt to use “counter measures” to defeat the examination, will disqualify you from the selection process.
+It’s done to ensure that potential candidates are truthful with the information they’ve supplied on hiring documents, and to ensure they are not withholding information that may not be discovered by conventional methods of investigation (e.g., undetected criminal activity).
+Any detected deception during the actual examination, or any attempt to use “countermeasures” to defeat the examination, will disqualify you from the selection process.